 A speaker can sustain mechanical damage to its cone, speaker or surround if it is forced to move further than it was designed to.

 A speaker can also sustain thermal failure when too much electrical power is sent to the electrical components (voice coil, electrical lead wires and even crossover networks).
 Amplifying the signal (turning up the volume) can actually cause the internal components to melt or burn as they fail to dissipate heat.

 Of course, speakers can also sustain tears and deformities from physical impact.
 This has more to do with the physical handling of the speakers.

-To fix the damage, rid of the distortion, and have your speaker sound great like it once done, repairs must be made.
+Repairs must be made to fix the damage, rid of the distortion, and have your speaker sound great like it once did.